Share this article

 Pets are happiest at home, and vets agree!
 Bird parents will know how sensitive their feathered family can be - many are very averse to changes in their environment.
 Bird sitting can remove the stress of travel and bird boarding by keeping them at home.
 Sitters can care for your birds as you wish them to, send you daily updates of how they’re doing, and be on hand if anything should happen.

-It’s all free once you become a member and it’s easy to find sitters who specifically specialize in avian care and sitting.
-Talk to them beforehand or ask them to visit for a routine run-through - tailor the experience towards what will work best for your pet and reassure you as a parent.
+Talk to your sitter beforehand or ask them to visit for a routine run-through - tailor the experience towards what will work best for your pet and reassure you as a parent.
+Plus, you can make use of our extra handy perks like our 24/7 veterinary advice line during sits.
+For more information on how welcoming trusted pet sitters works, click below.

 Bird sitting cons